Reviews You Can Rely On

 Warmth is critical for fleece jackets, largely designed to capture and retain body heat in chilly conditions.
 Thickness and density are the two main fabric qualities that impact warmth.
 Features like fitted hoods, thumb loops, elastic cuffs (to create a tight seal), and drawstring hems also work together to block wind and retain heat.

-The heavyweight The North Face Denali ranks as the review's warmest jacket, expertly trapping and retaining body heat.
+The heavyweight The North Face Retro Denali ranks one of the warmest fleeces we tested, expertly trapping and retaining body heat.
 If you need a warm and toasty outer jacket and prefer fleece to a synthetic or down jacket, this model provides plenty of warmth.
-However, the weight and bulk make it less than ideal for active use.
+It offers great standalone warmth (and even has pit zips in case you need to shed some).

-Like the Denali, the Cotopaxi Teca Full-Zip is a high-volume, dense-weave fleece with a slightly looser fit that creates a nice bubble of body heat.
-But for the more active crowd, a slew of other top contenders offer a better balance of warmth and breathability.
 The Arc'teryx Kyanite Hoody offers decent warmth without compromising breathability and movement.
-The Amazon Essentials Full Zip is another classic crew fleece with extra thick pockets that helps keep your core warm but performs a bit better if you're on the move.
-In particular, the Kuhl Interceptr 1/4 Zip, which uses Kuhl's Alpaca Gold fleece, kept our testers comfy and almost as warm as the Denali with a softer, more breathable blended fabric.
+The Amazon Essentials Full Zip Polar is another classic fleece with extra thick pockets that helps keep your core warm.
+The Kuhl Interceptr 1/4 Zip, which uses Kuhl's Alpaca Gold fleece, kept our testers comfy and almost as warm as the Denali with a softer, more breathable blended fabric.

 Classic sweater-style fleeces like the Arc'teryx Covert Cardigan, Patagonia Better Sweater, and Columbia Steens Mountain 2.0 Full Zip do an admirable job keeping you warm but are also susceptible to wind.

 Although the lightweight contenders aren't the warmest, they still have their place, depending on how you plan to wear them.
-Leading the pack in the lightweight class, the Rab Ascendor Summit Hoody and The North Face FutureFleece Hoodie offer incredible warmth-to-weight ratios.
-Jackets like the Patagonia R1 Air, OR Vigor, and Flylow Pierogi Hoody are not intended to thaw against a deep cold.
-Still, they are great options for active backcountry use where heavy activity demands good ventilation.
+Leading the pack in the lightweight class, the Rab Ascendor Light Hoody and The North Face FutureFleece Hoodie, and Patagonia R1 Air offer notable warmth-to-weight ratios.
+However, jackets like these are not intended to withstand deep cold without additional layers.
+Still, these are great options for active backcountry use where heavy activity demands good ventilation.
 The hoods also add a unique degree of warmth, all fitting snugly around the head.

 The Cotopaxi Abrazo Half-Zip is a stylish pullover with a classic polyester build offering a decent amount of warmth.
 While lighter layers like the Patagonia Micro D have a similar construction, Cotopaxi put much more material into the Abrazo to retain your hard-earned body heat.
 Neither of these options has a hood, but toss on a beanie or a hooded overlayer if needing to reduce heat loss through the head.